 Writer’s Block: The Black Hole

-The whole day is basically a preamble for my evening writing.
+The whole day is a preamble for my evening writing.
 Then I finally get home, chat with my wife about our day, eat, take a shower, put my child to bed, drink some tea or a glass of wine, and eventually sit down at my desk.
 Turn on the computer, fix the keyboard, fire up my writing software, and Bam!
 That’s when it starts.
-A feeling of emptiness, a deep black hole inside my brain and my body, a twirling sand trap in which I am slowly sinking, deeper and deeper.
+A feeling of emptiness, a deep black hole inside my brain and body, a twirling sand trap in which I am slowly sinking, deeper and deeper.
 The sand fetters my feet, then my arms, and eventually covers my face, fills my nostrils and mouth, and suffocates me.

 My fingers feel stiff.
 I type a sentence.
 I can’t write another one; I have to read the first one first.
 I read it.
 It sounds stupid, puerile, idiotic.
 I delete it.
 I write a line of dialogue, ending it with XYZ said.
 Now I read the name of the protagonist.
 It sounds childish and dumb.
 Now I think I have to go back and change the name throughout the entire manuscript.
 Now I am panicked.
 What if everything else sucks as well?
 Do I have to change everything?
 What do I do???